zchee/golang-wiki/MinimumRequirements.md

 See https://golang.org/doc/install/source#environment

-* GO386=387: run on any Pentium or later processor.
+* GO386=387: run on any Pentium MMX or later processor.
 * GO386=sse2: run on any processor with at least SSE2 (the default).

 ### arm